 I’m not the only one that has had similar thoughts.
-Good ole Charlie Chaplin said, “Life is tragedy when seen in close-up, but a comedy in long-short.”
-So true, man with the weird moustache.
+Good ole Charlie Chaplin said, "Life is a tragedy when seen in close-up, but a comedy in long-short."
+So true, man with the weird mustache.
 When you look at the trauma, obstacles, and all the other curveballs that you are served up close, they look like drama, but from afar, they are like comic strips.

 Can you relate?
 Are you belly laughing about your past flops and failures?
 It’s tough to make it over that lost job or being stood-up, but it passes.
 And, they all can good times or good stories.